 ))

-When calculating chunk lengths and performing tokenization, we use the text from the embed field in each chunk object.
+When calculating chunk lengths and performing tokenization, we use the text from the embed field in each chunk and segment object.
 This field contains the text that will be compared against the target length.
-You can configure what text goes into the embed field by setting the embed_sources parameter in your segment processing configuration.
-This parameter is specified under segment_processing.{segment_type} in your configuration.
-You can see more information about the embed_sources parameter in the Segment Processing section.
+The content of the embed field is automatically calculated based on whether a description is generated for segments:

 from chunkr_ai import Chunkr